 Roles of a Sniper: Snipers have two important roles to fulfill:

 Snipers share the same primary responsibility as Marksman.
-Having nearly the DPS potential that Marksman have and even longer range, a Sniper’s main focus should be forcing the enemy team back by keeping a threatening demeanor or by dealing damage. *Note: The next paragraph is copy and pasted from “Roles of a Marksman – Role 1” with slight modifications.*
+Having nearly the DPS potential that Marksman has and an even longer range, a Sniper’s main focus should be forcing the enemy team back by keeping a threatening demeanor or by dealing damage. *Note: The next paragraph is copied and pasted from “Roles of a Marksman – Role 1” with slight modifications.*

 Takeaway: Good Snipers go with the flow.

 Synergies: 0-1 Defenders, 1-2 Bruisers, 0-1 Marksman, 0-2 Aggros, 0-1 Control, 0-1 Harass, 0-1 Utility.

 Big Hats off for Xavior For providing this valuable resource.

 - Five Playing Styles For Brawl Stars

 - All Brawl Stars Characters 2021 Updated List

 - Brawl Stars Game Modes Guides, Maps and Strategies

 - Top 10 Newbie Tips That Turn Everyone Into Pro!